futaoo/sparql-weatheranalysis/README.md

 ## Instruction to Perform Climate Analysis with Our knowledge Graph
-The process to get the results and pictures presented in the paper can be divided into the following two steps:
+The process to get the results and pictures presented in the paper is separated into the two steps:
 ### Step 1&mdash;Obtaining the data using SPARQL queries
-In the paper, we demonstrated two kinds of weather analyses: 1) the average temperature comparison between Dublin (IE) and Manston (UK) and 2) Sculthorpe (UK) weather analyses in terms of various weather type.
-The weather data for those two cities can be fetched by submitting the following two pieces of SPARQL queries to our [SPARQL endpoint](http://jresearch.ucd.ie/kg/dataset.html?tab=query&ds=/climate) :
+We exhibited two distinct types of weather analysis in the paper: 1) a comparison of daily average temperatures between Dublin (IE) and Manston (UK), and 2) a weather analysis of Sculthorpe (UK) in terms of numerous weather types.
+You may get weather data for those two cities by making the following two SPARQL queries to our [SPARQL endpoint](http://jresearch.ucd.ie/kg/dataset.html?tab=query&ds=/climate) :

 For Dublin's and Manston's daily average temperature, use